guy477/docugraph/README.md

 ## Features

 - **PDF Parsing**: Extracts text from PDF files.
-- **Text Embedding**: Converts text into numerical embeddings.
+- **Text Embedding**: Converts text into vector embeddings.
 - **Graph Construction**: Builds a graph based on text similarity.
+Graph construction assumptions ensure every token in the document is assigned to its most similar node after the first pass.
 - **Visualization**: Generates visual representations of the text relationships.

 ### Limitations

 - **No Graph Re-balancing**: The current implementation selects node embeddings on a first-come, first-serve basis.
-This means that nodes are not chosen as centroids or optimized points but are arbitrarily selected based on their distinctiveness at the time of insertion.
-As a result, some node embeddings may have stronger relationships with certain existing nodes in the graph at the end of the construction process.
+This means that nodes are not chosen as centroids or optimized clusters but are arbitrarily selected based on their distinctiveness at the time of insertion.
+Regardless, every token is assigned to the best node available in the graph upon construction.

 ## Installation